Myanmar’s military regime extends state of emergency by 6 months as civil war rages - WTOP News

 Wednesday’s extension, however, was the regime’s sixth, and was again rubber-stamped by the NDSC, which is nominally a constitutional administrative government body, but in practice is controlled by the military.
 It did not announce the details behind its decision.

-Additionally, such extensions are supposed to be endorsed by the country’s president, but current acting president Myint Swe last week authorized Min Aung Hlaing to carry out his duties with the NDSC while he is on medical leave.
+Additionally, such extensions are supposed to be endorsed by the country’s president, but on July 22, acting President Myint Swe authorized Min Aung Hlaing to carry out the presidential duties with the NDSC while he is on medical leave.

 Under the country’s constitution, for an election to be held the military has to transfer government functions to the president at least six months before the polls.